DragosTrandafir/CustomCNN_vs_ResNetFinetuning/README.md

-# CNN from Scratch to Transfer Learning — Lab 3
+# CNN from Scratch to Transfer Learning

 A hands-on Jupyter notebook covering the fundamentals of **Convolutional Neural Networks (CNNs)**, from low-level NumPy implementations to fine-tuning a pretrained ResNet-18 model with experiment tracking via Weights & Biases.